tagallow/JAVAPuzzleSolver/README.md

 # JAVAPuzzleSolver
-Generic puzzle solver using different search algorithms
+Generic puzzle solver using various search algorithms

 This is a program designed to solve generic logic problem using various search algorithms.
 Right now only two problems are implemented: the farmer, wolf, goat and cabbage problem, and and eight puzzle.
 Three search algorithms are also implemented: Breadth first search, depth first search, and A* search.
 The FWGC problem and 8 puzzle have a # out of place heuristic implemented.
 There is also a manhattan distance heuristic option available of the 8 puzzle.